 Take something for Mom

-Everyone is so focused on the new baby and rightly so, but don’t forget about mom.
+Everyone is so focused on the new baby and rightly so, but don’t forget about mom, like a new mom gift basket.
 Anything from a chocolate bar to toiletries or even a bunch of flowers will be much appreciated.
 The smallest thing will show that you are thinking about your friend and not just her new baby.
+If it is a special occasion such as her birthday or Mother’s Day, you could get her a personalized mother’s necklace.
 After all she did do all the hard work!

 Just be there for them

 To watch the baby for five minutes while they have a break to do a few chores or have a much needed nap!
 To listen to them talk baby or to provide some probably much needed adult conversation.
 But don’t forget there is no instructional manual when you become a parent, you can advise when necessary, but be careful not to tell them what they should be doing.

 It will not be easy to keep on top of the everyday chores and errands with a little one in tow, whether you offer to hoover the house or pick up the food shopping, it will be one thing this new mom can cross off her seemingly never ending list.

 Give them some space

 As much as you want to help, be around your best friend and coo over their tiny baby, remember they need some space.
 They have just become a mom and need time and room to breathe to get used to that and get in to a routine that suits them.
 Don’t keep turning up unannounced, just be there for them as much or as little as they need.
 You could also have a quiet word – on behalf of your best friend – with any over eager relatives if they are becoming too much for her.